wesone/woltage/README.md

 ### Snapshots

 Every event that belongs to an aggregate stream will be loaded and processed by the [aggregate projector](#aggregate-projector) whenever the state of that aggregate stream is calculated.
-If the amount of events to read is very high (aggregate is not short-lived) or if the aggregate is frequently accessed, loading and processing all the relevant events everytime could lead to performance issues.
+If the amount of events to read is very high (aggregate is not short-lived) or if the aggregate is frequently accessed, loading and processing all the relevant events every time could lead to performance issues.

 Snapshots can help to reduce this workload and allow to read a previously calculated state.
 Since there are different scenarios where snapshots could come into play, you can set the snapshot behavior [globally](#config) or on a per aggregate basis (which takes precedence over the global settings).